 Term / Definition Where Acronym Defined ALAC One of the fifteen persons appointed to the At-Large 3.1 Member Advisory Committee.
 The expression "sitting ALAC Members" is used when the reference is explicitly referring to all current members of the ALAC, whether present at the moment or not.
 ALS At-Large Structure: The ALAC accredited grass-roots 1.1 organizations which form the basis for the At-Large Community and within each ICANN region are organized into the five RALOs.
 ALT ALAC Leadership Team: The leadership team of the 3.5 ALAC comprised of five ALAC Members each representing different ICANN regions and includes the ALAC Chair and one or two Vice-Chairs.
 ALT Member Any of the ALT members.
-3.5 Appointee An individual appointed by the ALAC to other groups 7 F F inside or outside of ICANN to either represent the ALAC or to serve on behalf of the ALAC and the At- Large Community.
+3.5 Appointee An individual appointed by the ALAC to other groups 7 inside or outside of ICANN to either represent the ALAC or to serve on behalf of the ALAC and the At- Large Community.
 Some Appointees may bear the title Liaison based on the rules of the group to which they are appointed.
-Approved Mailing lists or other mechanisms that are specified in 14.2.3 Distribution the ALAC E-mail Guide and are used to distribute 1 Lists information as specified in these RoP.
+Approved Mailing lists or other mechanisms that are specified in 14.2.3 Distribution the ALAC E-mail Guide and are used to distribute Lists information as specified in these RoP.
 Chair The ALAC Member elected to lead the ALAC.
-3.4 Consensus An opinion or position reached by the ALAC as a 12.1.1 Conscisus whole.
-It is generally reached by no less than 80% of the 12.1.1 sitting ALAC Members.
+3.4 Consensus An opinion or position reached by the ALAC as a 12.1.1 whole.
+It is generally reached by no less than 80% of the sitting ALAC Members.
 ICANN Internet Corporation for Assigned Names and Numbers.
-1.1 Motion The mechanism by which the ALAC makes formal 11.6 Wiotion decisions 11.0 Proxy The right to cast a vote or participate in a Consensus 12.3 TTOXY decision on behalf of another ALAC Member.
-12.3 RALO Regional At-Large Organization: An ICANN regional 1.1 MILO organization, which is geographically defined, 1.1 comprising accredited At-Large Structures.
+1.1 Motion The mechanism by which the ALAC makes formal 11.6 decisions Proxy The right to cast a vote or participate in a Consensus 12.3 decision on behalf of another ALAC Member.
+RALO Regional At-Large Organization: An ICANN regional 1.1 organization, which is geographically defined, comprising accredited At-Large Structures.
 There are RALOs for five ICANN regions: Africa; Asia, Pacific & Australasia; Europe; Latin America & the Caribbean; and North America.
-RoP Rules of Procedure: The document governing the 1.2 I I I operation of the ALAC - this document.
-1.2 Selection Call An e-mail sent to specific ALAC and/or At-Large 17.1.3 Sciential Call mailing lists asking for nominations for a position to be 17.1.3 filled. micu.
-J
+RoP Rules of Procedure: The document governing the 1.2 operation of the ALAC - this document.
+Selection Call An e-mail sent to specific ALAC and/or At-Large 17.1.3 mailing lists asking for nominations for a position to be filled.
+I to the state of 1